Evolutionary-Intelligence/PSO-30-SI/README.md

-# Seminar on 30-Year Particle Swarm Optimization (PSO) Inspired by Swarm Intelligence (SI)
+# A 2025 Seminar on 30-Year Particle Swarm Optimization (PSO) Inspired by Swarm Intelligence (SI)

 ## Members of Program Committee